Problematy/goodmap/docs/http-api.rst

      -H "X-CSRFToken: $TOKEN" \
      -F 'location={"name": "Nowy", "position": [51.11, 17.03], "type_of_place": "small bridge", "accessible_by": ["bikes"], "is_free": "true"}' \
      -F 'photo=@bridge.jpg'

+To find the fields a given instance wants, call :ref:`api-location-schema` — the same schema the built-in suggest form is generated from.

 .. note::